Rian8337/osu-droid-module/README.md

 ### Using replay analyzer with osu!droid API key

-If you have an osu!droid API key, you can get a score's replay:
+If you have an osu!droid API key, you can get a score's replay from a beatmap:

 ```js
 import { DroidStarRating, MapInfo, MapStats, Score } from "osu-droid";